 - Be informed how the company is meeting its data protection obligations.

-If an individual contacts one or both companies requesting this information, this is called a subject access request.
+If an individual contacts Coaching to Reconnect requesting this information, this is called a subject access request.

 Individuals will be charged £10 per subject access request.
 The data controllers will aim to provide the relevant data within 14 days.